ashinkarov/agda-stacklang/gpce21-reply.md

 > easily imagine its application to, say, Coq, since it has modules.
 I am not
 > sure if such a combination works in practice, but you had better mention it in
 > the revised version of this paper.

+As we mention in lines 98-99, tagless embeddings for dependently-typed DSLs are perfectly possible, unfortunately it is very impractical to write programs in them.
+For example "Outrageous but meaningful coincidences: dependent type-safe syntax and evaluation" by Conor McBride shows it very clearly why this is the case.
+As for Coq modules, it is unclear how this could solve the problem of the mix of specification and encoding that happens in the dependently-typed tagless embeddings.

 >       Carette, Kiselov, Shan, “Finally tagless, partially evaluated: Tagless
 >       staged interpreters for simpler typed languages”, JFP Vol. 19, 2009.

+We are happy to reference this paper as well.\

 >
 > Minor points
 > -	Ocaml and MetaOcaml should be OCaml and MetaOCaml (capital ‘C’).